-In 1986, Congress passed the Asbestos Hazard Emergency Response Act (AHERA) which requires schools to be inspected to identify any asbestos containing building materials.
-Every years, School has conducted an inspection to determine whether the condition of the known or assumed asbestos containing building materials (ACBM) has changed and to make recommendations on managing or removing the ACBM.
-At the last inspection, all materials listed in the Management Plan as asbestos-containing (or assumed to be asbestos-containing) were inspected and found to be in good condition.
-The law further requires an asbestos management plan to be in place.
-The School Asbestos Management Plan has several on-going requirements.
-It is the intention of to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure students and employees a health and safe environment in which to learn and work.
-You are welcome to review a copy of the asbestos management plan at the school during regular business hours, as Director of Operations, is our designated asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him/her at
+In 1986, Congress passed the Asbe estos Hazard Emergency Response Act (AHERA) which requires schools to be inspected to identify any asbestos containing building materials.
+Every years, determine whether the condition of the known or assumed asbestos containing building materials (ACBM) has changed and to make recommendations on mana aging or removing the ACBM.
+At the last • anagement Plan as asbestos-containing (or vere inspected and found to be in good condition. ± management plan to be in place.
+The Management Plan has several on-going requirements. - - to comply with all federal and state to take whatever steps are necessary to ensure students and employees a health and safe environment i in which to learn and work.
+You are welcome to review a copy of the asbestos ma nagement plan at the school during regular business hours. , as Director of Operations, is our designated asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues shoul d be directed to him/her at .